WayScience/Benchmarking_NF1_data/CellProfiler_pipelines/README.md

     - "Measure the intensity only from areas enclosed by objects?": `Yes` or `No`

     The default is `No`.
-It is changed to `Yes` because the goal is it extract features from the objects/cells.
+I changed it to `Yes` because the goal is it extract features from the objects/cells.

     - "Calculate custom percentiles": `Yes` or `No`